s-glass/reading-notes/102/class8notes.md

 * **Strings** are compared based on standard lexico. ordering using Unicode values.
     - if they're not the same type, JS tries to convert them to an appropriate type for the comparison; which usually results in comparing the operands numerically.
     - exceptions to type conversion within comparisons involve the '===' and '!==' operators, which are strict equality and inequality comparisons.
-    - these operators dont' try to convert the operands to compatible types before checking equality.
+    - these operators don't try to convert the operands to compatible types before checking equality.
 * Examples of Operators:
 1. Equal ==
 2. Not equal !=